Azure-Samples/openai-end-to-end-baseline/README.md

 ### :recycle: Transitioning to Azure AI Studio

 Azure patterns & practices team is transitioning this and related content from Azure Machine Learning workspaces to Azure AI Studio hub + projects.
-During ths transition period some of the assets might be out of sync with each other technology wise.
+During this transition period some of the assets might be out of sync with each other technology wise.
 Architecturally, these two technologies are very similar to each other, even down to the resource provider level.
 Pardon our dust as we make this transition across the assets.
-Here is the current status.
+Here is the current status:

 | Asset | Workspace |
 | :---- | :-------- |